 Here is a checklist for the most important things you should do after arrival:

-- Go to the MDC administration (contact person in the personnel department: Sylvia Sibilak, room 4029 in Max-Delbrück-House, building 31.1.) to be registered (either by contract or guest registration)
+- Go to the MDC administration e.g. HR Department or Welcome Office (contact person: Sylvia Sibilak, room 4029 in Max-Delbrück-House, building 31.1. or Andrea Salerno, room 1206 in Hermann-von-Helmholtz-House, building 84) to be registered (either by contract or guest registration)